Reviews You Can Rely On

 Credit: Daniel Ruffner

-Our fleece jacket review began with thorough market research before settling on our final selection of the 13 models discussed here.
-Once the fleeces were purchased, we identified vital categories to grade the competing jackets on during tests.
-We then rigorously wore each model during several months of field testing.
-These jackets were worn daily on trail runs, ski tours, lounging around the house, exploring cliffs and woods, and resort skiing with friends.
+Our fleece jacket review began with thorough market research before settling on our final selection of the models discussed here.
+Once the fleeces were purchased, we identified the vital categories on which to grade the competing jackets during tests.
+During several months of field testing, we wore these fleece jackets daily on trail runs, ski tours, lounging around the house, exploring cliffs and woods, and resort skiing with friends.
 They've seen the dry climates of Nevada, Wyoming, and Colorado, in addition to the wet coastal zones of California, Hawaii, and Canada.
 In addition to field testing every single garment, we also perform a series of objective tests, like pouring water on each, to determine the nuances of each textile.

 Our testing of fleece jackets is comprised of five rating metrics: